trcollinson/amazonq-sam-api/README.md

 ## Adding New Endpoints

 To add a new endpoint:
-1. Create a new handler function in the `src/` directory
+1. Create a new directory under `src/` for your Lambda function
+2. Add the following files to your function directory:
+   - `app.py` with your Lambda handler function
+   - `requirements.txt` with any dependencies
+   - `__init__.py` to make it a Python package
+   - `README.md` to document the function
-2. Add the function to the `template.yaml` file with appropriate API event configuration
+3. Add the function to the `template.yaml` file with appropriate API event configuration
-3. Configure the authorization level (any authenticated user or admin only)
+4. Configure the authorization level (any authenticated user or admin only)
-4. Create unit tests in the `tests/` directory
+5. Create unit tests in the `tests/` directory
-5. Deploy the updated application
+6. Deploy the updated application

 ## Testing

 ### Setup

-Install all project dependencies (both development and Lambda function dependencies):
+Install all project dependencies (both development and all Lambda function dependencies):

 ```bash
 # Install all dependencies
 make setup
 ```

+This will install the development dependencies and scan all Lambda function directories for requirements.txt files.

 Or install only development dependencies: